ZenHubIO/API/README.md

 The endpoint returns:

-- the total estimate Epic value (the sum of the Epic’s Estimate, plus all Estimates contained within it)
+- the total Epic Estimate value (the sum of all the Estimates of Issues contained within the Epic, as well as the Estimate of the Epic itself)
 - the Estimate of the Epic
-- the Pipeline name the Epic is in
+- the name of the Pipeline the Epic is in
 - issues belonging to the Epic

 For each issue belonging to the Epic:

 - issue number
-- repo id
+- repo ID
 - Estimate value
-- Is epic flag (`true` or `false`)
+- `is_epic` flag (`true` or `false`)
 - if the issue is from the same repository as the Epic, the ZenHub Board’s Pipeline name (from the repo the Epic is in) is attached.

 ### Convert an Epic to an Issue